-Data on nationally recognized guidelines have been culled from the National Standards Report (2009), the National Professional Development Center on Autism Spectrum Disorders (2010) and various sources in Florida, California, and Virginia.
+Data on nationally recognized guidelines have been culled from the National Research Council (2001) report and various sources in Florida, California, and Virginia.
 Currently, a comprehensive review of literature conducted by the State of Virginia indicates six competencies upon which autism certification and/or endorsement processes appear to be based nationwide.
-These competencies have been repeatedly affirmed by researchers over the past ten years (Litton et. al., 2017).
 These six competencies include:

 - 1. General Autism, which addresses basic information regarding what the diagnosis of ASD means; - 2.
-Intervention Development, which addresses planning for appropriate assessment and comprehensive program planning for individuals with an ASD; - 3.
-Communication, which focuses on one of the primary diagnostic areas of need for ASD; including environmental structure/visual supports; safe structured environment. - 4.
-Social Skill, which focuses on one of the primary diagnostic areas of need for ASD; including teaching skills for independence. - 5.
+Intervention Development, which addresses planning for appropriate assessment and program planning for individuals with an ASD; - 3.
+Communication, which focuses on one of the primary diagnostic areas of need for ASD:

+- 4. Social Skill, which focuses on one of the primary diagnostic areas of need for ASD; - 5.
 Positive Behavior Support, which focuses on determining messages behind behaviors, and developing positive plans to teach new skills; and - 6.
 Sensory Motor Development, which addresses the needs of some individuals with an ASD to have sensory motor supports.